DonKracho/Arduino--GT-WT-02-Decoder/README.md

-# GT-WT-02-Decoder for Arduino projects
+# GT-WT-02 Decoder for Arduino projects

 This project is for decoding 433MHz AM transmissions of a GT-WT-02 weather station transmitter.
 There are a lot of identical transmitters sending a 37bit code for temperature and humidity.